RmBenjy/redaben.github.io/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student with solid foundation in Data Science and Machine Learning.
+I'm a Final Year Computer Science Engineering Student with a solid foundation in Data Science and Machine Learning.

  <p align="justify">I have a strong enthusiasm for Artificial Intelligence and Data Science, and I am dedicated to continually enhancing my skills and understanding in these areas.</p>